Ryan-Holben/Ryan-Holben.github.io/_posts/2016-06-27-the-kings-law.md

 Ta-dah!
 We got an answer!
 On average, we should expect every family to have 1 boy.

-...well, obviously.
-That sure was a lot of math to show something we knew by definition: every family has exactly one boy, so of course on average there's 1 boy per family.
-But this wasn't a waste of time, think of this as practice for our next section:
+...well, we knew that already: every family has exactly one boy, so of course on average there's 1 boy per family.
+But this wasn't a waste of time, think of this as practice for our next section!

 ### Expected value for girls
 I saved this calculation for last, both because it's more interesting and because it gives the answer we're looking for!